young-kcd/firebird/doc/sql.extensions/README.builtin_functions.txt

 (FB4 extension)
 Function:
     Returns commit number of given transaction.
+Result type is BIGINT.

-	Note, engine internally uses unsigned 8-byte integer for commit numbers, while SQL language have no unsigned integers, thus one should be ready to see negative numbers here (it is possible only if engine commits more than 2^63 transactions since last database start, as global commit number is reset at each restart).
+	Note, engine internally uses unsigned 8-byte integer for commit numbers, and unsigned 6-byte integer for transaction numbers.
+Thus, despite of SQL language have no unsigned integers and RDB$GET_TRANSACTION_CN returns signed BIGINT, it is impossible to see negative commit numbers except of few special values used for non-committed transactions.

-	There are some "special" values used for non-committed transactions and transactions,  committed before database was started:
+	Summary, numbers returned by RDB$GET_TRANSACTION_CN could have values below:

+	-2 - transaction is dead (rolled back)
+	-1 - transaction is in limbo
 	 0 - transaction is active,
 	 1 - transaction committed before database started
-	-2 - transaction is dead (rolled back)
-	-1 - transaction is in limbo
+	>1 - transaction committed after database started NULL - given transaction number is NULL or greater than database Next Transaction

 	See also README.read_consistency.md

 Format:
-    RDB$GET_TRANSACTION_CN( <number> )
+    RDB$GET_TRANSACTION_CN( <transaction number> )

 Examples:
 	select rdb$get_transaction_cn(current_transaction) from rdb$database;